1. The First Anglo-Burmese War began in __________.

 Explanation: The British fought Burma again in 1885, leading to full annexation.

-9. The Third Anglo-Burmese War was provoked by:
+9. The Third Anglo-Burmese War was provoked by__________.

 A) French influence in Upper Burma